caifara/Instapaper2Kobo/readme.md

 # The idea

 1. Have a shell script to download the Instapaper epub.
-2. Convert the epub to make it readable on the Kobo Touch
-3. Save it to Dropbox Public folder
+2. Save it to Dropbox Public folder
-4. Make a bookmark in the Kobo browser to that public Dropbox file
+3. Make a bookmark in the Kobo browser to that public Dropbox file

 In order to get a new epub you have to:

-1. Run the shell script on their computer
+1. Run the shell script on your computer
 2. Load the bookmark on your Kobo

-The cycle could off course be shortened one extra step (if Kobo doesn't step up and resolve this properly) by doing the work on a server on request.
-This may become an exercise for me later on.

-Furthermore it would be useful to archive articles once the epub has been downloaded.
+Setting up a cron job may cut the first step if you wish.

 # prerequisites

 * bash
 * perl
-* tidy
-* zip/unzip
 * dropbox

 # Installing the script